terrapower/armi/doc/user/tutorials/making_your_first_app.rst

 * Application and plugins together under one folder
 * Application in one folder, plugins in separate ones

-For simplicity, we will build an application that contains one plugin that runs neutronics and thermal hydraulics in one folder.
+We will build an application that contains one plugin that runs neutronics and thermal hydraulics in one folder.
 This architecture will be a good starting point for many projects, and can always be separated if needed.